greeniot/CC3200-Sample/README.md

 ## Conclusions

 The LaunchPad is a great device to quickly get going in the embedded world.
 It comes with a lot of interesting possibilities, such as a TPM or a WiFi chip.
-The available booster packs and open-design make it an ideal companion for rapid prototyping or IoT sketches in general.
+The available booster packs, IDEs (+ libraries) and open-design make it an ideal companion for rapid prototyping or IoT sketches in general.
+Although most functionality is provided by free libraries from Texas Instruments and/or Energia, one has to go low level enough to learn a lot about inernet layers below the application layer.

 ## References